microprofile/wpsite/README.md

 * Check that post has a “Page Header Image”

 * The image should be between 1600px - 2000px wide and have a minimum height of 500px for best results.
-If you need help resizing image, please send to [Ryan](rstjames@tomitribe.com) for styling

 * Check for grammatical errors - admin can fix this